Emergency Plumbing Services in Dallas, Plano and Rockwall, TX

 In rare situations, the water inlet valve breaks down and can stay open, filling up the dishwasher tub nonstop.
 Find the shut-off valve that controls the water supply into the dishwasher.
 It may be a cold or hot water supply line depending on the type of dishwasher.

-Turn the water supply value to the off position by rotating it clockwise until the flow of the water stops.
+Turn the water supply valve to the off position by rotating it clockwise until the flow of the water stops.